 SES ASTRA, S.A.
 (SES ASTRA) (a subsidiary of the Group) holds its rights to operate from Luxembourg pursuant to a concession agreement granted by the Grand Duchy of Luxembourg, pursuant to Article 20 of the 1991 Law of Electronic Media as amended (la loi du 27 juillet 1991 sur les médias électroniques), and an associated term sheet (the Cahier des Charges).
-The concession agreement, which was amended in 1998, 2001, 2004, 2010 and 2018, is in effect until 31 December 2021 (the Concession Agreement or the Concession).
+The concession agreement, which was amended in 1998, 2001, 2004, 2010, 2018 and 2020, is in effect until 31 December 2021 (the Concession Agreement or the Concession).

-Under the Concession Agreement, SES ASTRA has the right to set up and operate a satellite system in the Ku-band and the Ka-band at the following orbital slots: 19.0°-19.2° East, 23.0°-24.2° East, 28.0-28.2° East and 31.0-31.5° East.
-The Concession Agreement further permits the operation of one or more satellites in the Ka-band and the military X-band frequencies at the 21.4-21.6 East orbital position.
-The Concession may be extended to orbital positions at other orbital slots upon two months prior notice to the Luxembourg government (the Government).
-The Government may object to any extension by sending written notice one month prior to the expected date for the commencement of operations at that slot.
+Under the Concession Agreement, as amended, SES ASTRA has the right to operate satellites in the orbits and frequencies listed in a Register of Rights of Use, including satellites in the Ku-band and the Ka-band at the following nominal orbital positions: $19.1^{\circ}-19.3^{\circ}$ East, $23.4^{\circ}-23.6^{\circ}$ East, $28.1-28.6^{\circ}$ East and $31.0-31.5^{\circ}$ East.
+The Concession Agreement also permits the operation of one or more satellites in the Ka-band and the military X-band frequencies at the $21.4-21.6^{\circ}$ East orbital position.
+Additional frequencies, orbital positions and/or orbits may be added to the Register under the Concession upon two months prior notice to the Luxembourg government (the Government).
+The Government may object to any such addition by sending written notice one month prior to the expected date for the commencement of operations at that slot.